Exposition Park (urban park): History

 The 160 acre site served as an agricultural fairground from 1872 to 1910 (hence its original name, "Agricultural Park").
 In 1880, John Edward, Ozro W. Childs, and former California Governor John G. Downey persuaded the State of California to purchase 160 acre in Los Angeles to foster agriculture in the Southland.
 Farmers sold their harvest and arces on the grounds, while horses, dogs, and even camels competed on a racetrack where a rose garden now sits and blooms.
 In 1909, a group of civic-minded individuals led by former Pasadena Mayor Horace Dobbins set about reforming the park, removing the racetrack and other activities and replacing them with gardens and museums.

 At the 2028 Summer Olympics, the Coliseum will host Athletics as well as the main closing ceremony.
-The BMO Stadium will be one of the soccer venues.
+BMO Stadium will host flag football and lacrosse.

 Public transportation

 Along the northern edge of the park, the Metro E Line light rail line serves the park with its Expo Park/USC station.
 On the northeast, (Flower Street and 37th Street), the Metro J Line bus rapid transit serves Exposition Park & USC at its 37th Street/USC Station on the Harbor Transitway.
 The J Line station is located on the freeway median level of the 1-110 freeway.